XinzeZhang/xinzezhang.github.io/_posts/2021-04-07-KVM-ubuntu.md

 sudo apt-get install bridge-utils
 ```

 Next, we need to disable the default networking that KVM installed for itself.
-You can use `ip` to see what the default network looks like:
+You can use `ip a` to see what the default network looks like:

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000